dcodev1702/mde-wsl2-intune-setup/README.md

 # 🛡️ Microsoft Defender for Endpoint WSL2 Plug-in Deployment with Intune

-This repository shows how to deploy the Microsoft Defender for Endpoint plug-in for Windows Subsystem for Linux 2 (WSL2) as a Windows Win32 app in Microsoft Intune.
+This repository shows how to deploy the Microsoft Defender for Endpoint plug-in for Windows Subsystem for Linux 2 (WSL2) as a Windows Win32 app within Microsoft Intune.

 **The desired end-state:** $\textcolor{green}{\text{Any Windows MDE enabled endpoint with WSL2 installed, Intune should detect and automatically install the}}$ $\textcolor{green}{\text{Defender for Endpoint WSL plug-in.
 If the endpoint does not have WSL2, the deployment is not applicable.}}$